ziper02/OBS/README.md

 The data is fetched by [Selenium automation](https://www.selenium.dev/).
 The optimal schedule is based on "Genetic Algoritam" , and rules such as less days to learn, minimum of free hours, etc.

+## Requirements
+For this project need Chrome version 76, The version of ChromeDriver only supports this one. if you using other version of chrome , you can find out [Here](https://chromedriver.chromium.org/downloads) Chromedriver.exe for your chrome version

 ## Services
 * Fetching courses (by course id or course name), and get the days and hours of lectures, the name of the lecture , the classroom, etc.
 * Fetching few courses in one time.